SRL-CLIP: Efficient CLIP Video Adaptation via Structured Semantic Role Labels: Introduction

-\paragraph{CLIP adaptation.} We propose to adapt CLIP through alignment between video-text SRL, highlighting the power of rule-based, yet high quality prompts obtained from SRL.
-Our approach has multiple advantages: (i)~The \emph{structured nature of SRL-based prompts} (who, what, where, \etc) facilitate learning fine-grained visual concepts. (ii)~Different from video-level contrastive learning~\cite{videoclip,clip4clip,vificlip,ju2022prompting}, prompts generated from event-level SRL provide an opportunity for \emph{fine-grained adaptation} while incorporating the short-term past/future (recall, the video is sub-divided into contiguous events). (iii) Due to the structured nature of SRL, we can add/swap/replace verbs, nouns, or roles in an SRL-based prompt, easily creating \emph{hard negative text prompts} that further boost the model's ability for fine-grained learning, \eg~required for compositional reasoning in SugarCREPE~\cite{sugarcrepe}. (iv)~By selecting information relevant to the downstream task, SRL-based prompts provide flexibility to \emph{learn task-specific representations}.
-For example, the prompt may focus on verbs (actions) for the task of action recognition or objects and entities (nouns) for text-video retrieval. (v)~We add \emph{low-rank adaptation} (LoRA) modules~\cite{lora} to a frozen CLIP backbone and prevent catastrophic forgetting, allowing CLIP to retain its foundational knowledge.
-Similar to creating task specific SRL-based prompts, we can also create LoRA modules that may be trained for specific tasks.
-We refer to the adapted CLIP model, now aware of \underline{fi}ne-\underline{g}rained details as \textbf{\modelname}.
+We propose to adapt CLIP through alignment between video-text SRLs, highlighting the power of rule-based high quality prompts generated from SRL.
+Our approach has multiple advantages: (i)~The structured nature of SRL-based prompts (who, what, where, \etc) facilitate learning holistic visual concepts consistently across all the videos. (ii)~VidSitu videos have many shot changes, while the annotated captions may represent visual concepts across all the events.
+This presents a challenging scenario with a strong signal to learn object permanence and temporal consistency, by meaningfully combining information across frames and events. (iii)~Multiple events from the same videos show small differences creating \emph{natural hard negatives} for learning.
+In addition, due to the structured nature of SRL, we can add/swap/replace verbs, nouns, or roles in an SRL-based prompt, easily creating \emph{hard negative text prompts} that further boost the model's performance.

-\paragraph{Why videos?} Videos are a rich source of multidimensional visual concepts like actions, events, objects, spatio-temporal relationships, people, their attributes and interactions~\cite{vidsitu,moviegraphs,ego4d}.
-When densely annotated, videos enable learning that helps in fine-grained, compositional, and holistic tasks.
-Note, even though we train on videos, \modelname{} also works on image tasks.

-While previous approaches have adapted CLIP~\cite{clipvip,clip4clip,vificlip,videoclip} by training on huge video datasets such as HowTo100M~\cite{videoclip,howto100m} or Kinetics~\cite{vificlip,kinetics}, adaptation with sparse information in the prompts (\eg~the ``action'' verb) leads to overfitting on that particular task (here, action recognition).
-On the contrary, we show that \modelname{}, adapted on a small dataset of 25k videos with dense annotations, obtains superior performance across a wide range of visual perception tasks, many in zero-shot settings.